fachdf/fachdf.github.io/_posts/2025-12-04-pinturumah.md

   - NextJs
 ---

 A real estate platform connecting property sales agents with potential homebuyers.
-Pinturumah serves as a bridge between sales professionals working with property developers and customers looking for their dream homes.
-The platform enhances transparency and trust by providing real-time construction progress updates, survey request capabilities, and visibility into community development—giving buyers confidence throughout their property purchase journey.
+The platform enhances transparency and trust by providing real-time construction progress updates, survey request capabilities, and visibility into community development.
+This platform give buyers confidence throughout their property purchase journey.
 As a Full-stack Developer, I managed the complete project lifecycle from requirements gathering to deployment and user training.

 ![PINTURUMAH](https://res.cloudinary.com/dkbgfgqgx/image/upload/v1766029014/Screenshot_2025-12-18_103550_qi43gz.png)